 Flexible Boards introduce a new structure for organizing and displaying queries and Service Level Objectives (SLOs) in Honeycomb.
-This guide walks you through how to migrate your existing Boards to the Flexible Boards format using the Honeycomb UI, API, or Terraform.
+You can migrate existing Boards to the Flexible Boards format using the Honeycomb UI, API, or Terraform.

 By August 29, 2025, Honeycomb will automatically migrate any remaining legacy Boards to the Flexible Boards format.
 During this process, query captions will move into the corresponding query’s description field.